safzanpirani/acecoder-open/readme.md

 ## Contributing

 Contributions are welcome!
 Please feel free to open issues for bugs or feature requests, or submit pull requests.
-(Consider adding a `CONTRIBUTING.md` file with more detailed guidelines).